NEO Planner No Go Area - Explanations

-These settings are the fourth step in getting NEO Planner up and running.
+These settings are the fifth step in getting NEO Planner up and running.

 Here you define the NO GO Area of Neo Planner.